Nigerians made homeless by Boko Haram seen losing vote too

 By Julia Payne

-MALKOHI, Nigeria, Jan 15 Nigerians fleeing a wave of killings by the Islamist group Boko Haram have already lost loved ones, livelihoods and most of their possessions.
+MALKOHI, Nigeria Nigerians fleeing a wave of killings by the Islamist group Boko Haram have already lost loved ones, livelihoods and most of their possessions.
 Now they seem likely to lose their vote.

 A closely fought presidential election is to be held in a month's time and the law states people must go home if they want to participate, posing a risk to the credibility of the poll in Africa's biggest economy.